Andrew Jackson Smith: Civil War

 At the outbreak of the Civil War, Smith became a colonel of the 2nd California Volunteer Cavalry in the Union Army, rising early in 1862 to the rank of brigadier general in the United States Volunteers and to the chief command of the cavalry in the Department of the Missouri.
 From March through July, he served in the same capacity in the Department of the Mississippi.
 Assigned afterwards to the Army of the Tennessee, he took part in the Battle of Chickasaw Bayou and the capture of Arkansas Post.
-He commanded a division of the XIII Corps in the Vicksburg Campaign.
-Later, he led a division of the XVI Corps in the Red River Campaign of Maj.
+He commanded a division of the XIII Corps in the Vicksburg campaign.
+Later, he led a division of the XVI Corps in the Red River campaign of Maj.
 Gen. Nathaniel Banks.
-He received the brevet rank of colonel in the regular army for his services at the action of Pleasant Hill.
+He received the brevet rank of colonel in the Regular Army for his services at the action of Pleasant Hill.

-In July 1864, Smith became a lieutenant colonel in the regular army, to rank from May April 10, 1864.
+Smith became a lieutenant colonel in the Regular Army in July 1864, to rank from May 9.
 On May 14, 1864 President Abraham Lincoln appointed Smith a major general in the volunteers, to rank from May 12, 1864, the date of the United States Senate's confirmation of President Lincoln's May 9, 1864 nomination of Smith for the appointment.

-On July 14-15, 1864, Smith defeated Confederate Lt.
+In July, 1864, Smith led an expedition into Mississippi.
+On July 14–15, he defeated Confederate Lt.
 Gen. Stephen D. Lee at the Battle of Tupelo, where Lee took over general command over the Confederate forces on the field from General Nathan Bedford Forrest.